sa·vor·ing\ˈsā-vər-iŋ, ˈsāv-riŋ\ verb

 Of course, there is a personal story that fuels these passions …

 Most of us go about our day without a thought it could be our last.
-Until something interrupts that thinking with a heavy dose of mortal reality—we are finite, fragile, and subject to life’s twists and turns.
+Until something interrupts us with a heavy dose of mortal reality—we are finite, fragile, and subject to life’s twists and turns.
 December 9, 2007 was just such a day when a young man with an assault rifle fired upon families at our church, killing two young women.
 Considering we were his next close target, it is truly miraculous that our family survived the onslaught with a single flesh wound.
 I share more about this experience through my other blog Overcoming Trauma for those interested.
 None of us have a guarantee of tomorrow; today is our opportunity to live fully, to savor life.

 Among other things, this event convinced me that life is too short to not have dessert—not the ideal way to approach trauma healing, but hey, it is a process.
 I was quite fatigued from adrenal exhaustion and our entire family dealing with PTSD, so my usual zeal for healthy food choices gave way to compromises in the midst of overwhelm.
 Subsequently, I mysteriously gained a few pounds I could not seem to shed, which I blamed on my age (over 40).
 I knew better, but didn’t want to give up my excuse to indulge.
 Unfortunately, it didn’t just affect my energy, health, and waistline, it affected my husband’s as well.